Back to Podcast Guides

 • Do I need stillness, movement, food, support, sunlight, or sleep before another protocol?

-This is why Conni’s closing question is so good: “How’s my breath right now?”4
+This is why Conni's closing question is so good: "How's my breath right now?"
+One sentence that brings the breath out of abstraction and into direct contact.
+It works every single time you remember to ask it.

-At rest, signs that your breathing may be carrying stress include:5
+At rest, signs that your breathing may be carrying stress include:

 • breathing mostly through the mouth